-Short-term parking permits are available for purchase at permit permit machines located in most parking lots or at either of the Parking Information Centers.
+Short-term parking permits are available for purchase at permit machines located in most parking lots or at either of the Parking Information centers.
 Please refer to the campus map for exact locations.
 Permit machines accept cash or all major credit cards.
 Machines do not give change.

 Short-term parking is available without a permit only in marked timed zones.
-Timed zones are located in many parking lots for 15, 20, 30 or 45 minutes.
+Timed zones are located in many parking lots.
 Timed zones are strictly enforced.

-Students, faculty or staff who attend the University on a regular basis are strongly encouraged to purchase a parking decal.
+Students, faculty or staff who attend the University on a regular basis are strongly encouraged to purchase a semester permit.
 Persons who come to campus two times a week for a 16 week semester will spend $160.00 on daily permit fees.
-Additionally, parking decals save you time with parking permit machines!
+Additionally, parking permits save you time with parking permit machines!

-If the machine does not operate properly, it is the responsibility of the purchaser to immediately contact Police & Parking Services at (707) 664-4444.
-The purchaser must obtain a permit at another operable permit machine or at either of the Parking Information Centers.
+If the machine does not operate properly, it is the responsibility of the purchaser to immediately contact Police & Safety Services at (707) 664-4444.
+The purchaser must obtain a permit at another operable permit machine or at either of the Parking Information centers.

 Temporary Disability Parking